Hudud: Hadiths

-The crime of drinking alcohol is referred to in Quranic verse 5:90, and hudud punishment is described in hadiths:

-The sahih hadiths, a compilation of sayings, practices and traditions of Muhammad as observed by his companions, are considered by Sunni Muslims to be the most trusted source of Islamic law after the Quran.
-They extensively describe hudud crimes and punishments.
 In some cases Islamic scholars have used hadiths to establish hudud punishments, which are not mentioned in the Quran.
 Thus, stoning as punishment for zina is based on hadiths that narrate episodes where Muhammad and his successors prescribed it.

+Sahih hadith are "sound" hadith.
+Hadith are the sayings, practices and traditions of Muhammad as observed by his companions, and compiled by scholars.
+Sahih hadith are considered by Sunni Muslims to be the most trusted source of Islamic law after the Quran.
+They extensively describe hudud crimes and punishments.
 The tendency to use existence of a shubha (lit. doubt, uncertainty) to avoid hudud punishments is based on a hadith that states "avert hadd punishment in case of shubha".

 Hudud offences and punishments

+Difference in number

+Sources differ as to how many Hudud crimes there are.
+According to at least one scholar (Muhammad Shafi) there are just five hudud crimes in shariah -- (1) Robbery, (2) Theft, (3) Adultery, (4) False Accusation of Adultery, plus one more, drinking wine—added as a result of the consensus (Ijma`) of the Companions of Muhammad.
+Article One of the Penal Code of the state of Qatar lists six hudud punishments, adding apostasy to those of Muhammad Shafi.
+Hajed A. Alotaibi in his book on Minor Crimes in Saudi Arabia, states that Hudud "generally" covers seven crimes, adding "rebellion" to the Qatar list of crimes.

+Offenses

 The offences subject to hudud punishment: